benjohns1/basic-blog/README.md

 # Basic Blog - Prototype Version 2
-Building off of the feature-complete Prototype 1, this version 2 uses Material Angular on the front-end.
+This basic blog implementation makes use of Material Angular on the front-end with a Go API back-end and Postgres for persistence.
 ## Run It
 1. Install & run Docker
 2. `git clone https://github.com/benjohns1/basic-blog`